 Homemade dog cones – how to make a dog cone

 Has your dog injured himself and you can’t get him to the vet right away?
 Homemade dog cones might be the answer

-If so, you may wish to make a do-it-yourself (DIY) dog cone to keep him from licking or chewing the injured area until you can get something more permanent.
+If so, you may wish to make a do-it-yourself DIY dog cone to keep him from licking or chewing the injured area until you can get something more permanent.

 - Towel and duct tape – Take a bath towel or other oversized towel and wrap it firmly around the dog’s neck, then secure with duct tape.
 You’ll want to make it tight enough that it provides resistance, but not so loose that the dog can reach freely around.

 - Sturdy paper – Fold a really hefty and large piece of paper (we’re talking poster-board thickness or better, almost as stiff as cardboard) around your dog’s neck and secure with duct tape.
 Voila, a homemade dog cone.

 Which type of dog cone is right for my dog?